 The nightmare starts before you even enter the basement, as you are forced to wait in line through a maze of visual horror on the ground floor.
 Once it's your turn, you'll be separated into small groups and given a choice: Follow the signs to take the "easier" path or be brave and take the path filled with more horror and torment.
 Once a path is chosen, there's no turning back, but beware, they may decide to switch the signs at any time.

-There are plenty of costumes at thrift shops, retail chains like Party City, and even some smaller independent stores in Minneapolis and St. Paul, but none can really compare with downtown St. Paul's Twin Cities Magic and Costume Company.
+There are plenty of costumes at thrift shops, retail chains like Party City, and even some smaller independent stores in Minneapolis and St. Paul, but none can really compare with the Twin Cities Magic and Costume Company in downtown St. Paul.

-If you're looking for the perfect Halloween costume that goes beyond the dollar-store knockoffs and cheap chain store creations, there are thousands of costumes at the Magic and Costume Company store.
+If you're looking for the perfect Halloween costume that goes beyond the dollar-store knockoffs and cheap chain store creations, there are thousands of costumes at the Magic and Costume Company.
 You can also buy or rent complete children and adult costumes here, and there are wigs, makeup, shoes, fake blood, jewelry, masks, and Halloween decorating supplies for sale as well.
 This store is open year-round, but Halloween is unsurprisingly the busiest time of year.
 Get there early in the season so you can pick out your dream costume.

 Certified by the Guinness Book of World Records as the “World’s Largest Gathering of Zombies,” the ZPC gathers thousands of undead souls into the Warehouse District of downtown Minneapolis for a night of pub crawling, dancing, world-class live entertainment, and all sorts of other fiendish fun.